 The following faculty collaborated to design, develop and sequence content for the Safe Opiate Prescribing Course.

-Dr. Bedoya received his B.A. with Distinction from Cornell University in Neurobiology in 2001.
+Dr. Pablo Bedoya received his B.A. with Distinction from Cornell University in Neurobiology in 2001.
 Dr. Bedoya received his M.D. from Emory University in 2005.
 Dr. Bedoya successfully completed residency training in Internal Medicine at Emory University in 2008.
 He is Board Certified in Internal Medicine from ABIM.
 Dr. Bedoya is interested in interprofessional education, inpatient diabetes management and research, and addiction medicine.

-Alan Dow, M.D., M.S.H.A. is Assistant Vice President of Health Sciences for Interprofessional Education and Collaborative Care at Virginia Commonwealth University.
+Dr. Alan Dow is Assistant Vice President of Health Sciences for Interprofessional Education and Collaborative Care at Virginia Commonwealth University.
 He directs the VCU Center for Interprofessional Education and Collaborative Care and is responsible for developing, implementing, and studying initiatives in interprofessional education and collaborative practice across the Schools of Medicine, Nursing, Pharmacy, Dentistry, Allied Health, and Social Work, the VCU Health System, and the surrounding community.
 Alan is a practicing internist who sees patients both as a hospitalist in his tertiary academic medical center and a primary care provider in a local free clinic.

 The following staff collaborated to design, structure, build, deliver and support the Safe Opiate Prescribing Course.

-Scott J. Diegelmann specializes in instructional technology at the VCU School of Medicine, and serves as the lead programmer and web developer for the VCU Center for Interprofessional Education and Collaborative Care.
+Scott Diegelmann specializes in instructional technology at the VCU School of Medicine, and serves as the lead programmer and web developer for the VCU Center for Interprofessional Education and Collaborative Care.
 He currently works as an Instructional Technology Specialist at the Virginia Commonwealth University School of Medicine.

 Elizabeth Micalizzi, M.B.A., PMP, CCRP is the Director of Strategic Projects and Integrated Technology in the Office of the Vice President for Health Sciences, and the Administrative Director for the VCU Center for Interprofessional Education and Collaborative Care.
 She brings almost 20 years professional history in the academic medical center in undergraduate, graduate and continuing medical education, instructional development, multi-media design, as well as complex project management in health sciences and integrated technology in clinical research.